torvalds/linux/Documentation/networking/can.rst

 The prototypes and definitions to use the SocketCAN core can be accessed by including include/linux/can/core.h .
-In addition to functions that register the CAN protocol and the CAN device notifier chain there are functions to subscribe CAN frames received by CAN interfaces and to send CAN frames::
+In addition to functions that register the CAN protocol and the CAN device analtifier chain there are functions to subscribe CAN frames received by CAN interfaces and to send CAN frames::

     can_rx_register   - subscribe CAN frames from a specific interface